gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 npm install --save gatsby-plugin-manifest
 ```

 2. Add a favicon for your app under `src/images/icon.png`.
-An icon option is needed to not break the [`manifest.json`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-plugin-manifest/README.md) file.
+The icon is necessary to build all images for the manifest.
+For more information look at the docs of [`gatsby-plugin-manifest`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-plugin-manifest/README.md).

 3. Add the plugin to the `plugins` array in your `gatsby-config.js` file.